HSLdevcom/jore4-flux/README.md

 The base resource templates can be found from `clusters/base`.

-`jore4-services` defines the basic Kubernetes services for jore4: backend, frontend and ingress.
+`jore4-services` defines the basic Kubernetes services for jore4: hasura, frontend and ingress.
 The ingress defines how the HTTP requests are mapped to the Kubernetes pods.

 `jore4-secret-bindings` defines the resources required for mapping Azure key-vault secrets to